moshekaplan/moshekaplan.github.io/content/posts/2025-07-29 - Opening a NetLog file with Wireshark/index.md

 # Conclusion

-This was a fun project to figure out how NetLog files work and how I could convert them to a format supported by Wireshark.
-However, our work isn't done yet - the next step is to write a [libwiretap](https://gitlab.com/wireshark/wireshark/-/blob/master/wiretap/README) module to support loading NetLog files directly in Wireshark.
+This was a fun project to learn about NetLog files and how I could convert them to PCAP files so they could be opened with Wireshark.
+However, our work isn't done yet - the next step will be to write a [libwiretap](https://gitlab.com/wireshark/wireshark/-/blob/master/wiretap/README) module to support loading NetLog files directly in Wireshark without needing to convert them with Scapy.
 To be continued!

 Code:
 * [`ScapySessionBuilder.py`](https://github.com/moshekaplan/parse_netlog/blob/main/ScapySessionBuilder.py)